 Areas of decreased blood flow, notably the hands and feet might require greater moisturizing.
 If the skin becomes really dry then applying a thick moisturizing balm twice a day would be preferable as remember, dry skin itself can cause an itch.
-We do find that balms containing Vitamin E are more healing than many others.
-When the skin has healed sufficiently following the removal treatment, a gentle massage of the cream will penetrate the skin and also improve blood flow to the area.
+At renude laser tattoo removal, we do find that balms containing Vitamin E are more healing than many others.
+When the skin has healed sufficiently following the tattoo removal treatment, a gentle massage of the cream will penetrate the skin and also improve blood flow to the area.

 Post Care Treatment for Itching Skin

 We strive to help you through the tattoo removal process as best as we can se here are the important post care instructions to remember.